MENOPAUSE AND AGEING FEMININITY

 If the concept of relational feminism is recognised by feminists and by women in general, it would seem that it takes second place to individualist feminism.
 Paid work contributes not only to achieving financial independence but is still an important part of a person's identity.
 Women whose main work is performed in the home - in child-care or domestic duties - would be less likely to be considered independent than those who work.
 Offen also refers to earlier notions of independence for women, based not on financial independence but on moral and intellectual development.
 The emphasis in recent years, however, has been on economic independence and the responsibilities of paid work which contribute to a particular notion of adulthood based on traditional masculinity.

-men as much as it does for women.
-Maybe not right at the same time, I would say, but
+as much as it does for women.
+Maybe not right at the same time, I would say, but men certainly

 Later she adds,